trisberg/phonedb/README.md

 # phonedb

-## a quick and dirty database in datamapper, with 'sinatra'
+a quick and dirty database in datamapper, with `sinatra`